-What ever you do in Rarotonga, make sure you catch an ‘Island Night’ where you can sample Cook Island dancing, singing and Umu kai (food cooked using the traditional underground oven).
+What ever you do in Rarotonga, make sure you catch an ‘Island Night’ where you can sample Cook Islands dancing, singing and umu kai (food cooked using the traditional underground oven).

 There are 4WD tours that take you into some of the more inaccessible parts of Rarotonga finishing with a BBQ on the beach!